ScottSyms/RustAISe/README.md

 lto = true
 ```

-Dependencies must be listed with a version; upgrading to a different version of the library has to be done explicitly, mitigating errors from moving to different library versions.
+Crate dependencies must be listed with a specific version; upgrading to a different release of the crate has to be done explicitly, mitigating errors from moving to different library versions.

 ### The iron fist of variable scoping
 One of the methods Rust uses to maintain memory safety is to tightly control variable scope.